lkesteloot/unsong/unsong.md

 [open-bracket]You’re really upset by this Acher thing.]

-[open-bracket]I think…yeah.
+[open-bracket]I think... yeah.
 It’s the idea of something you can’t think your way out of.
 Something so slippery that just trying to think your way out of it ensures you’ll fail.
-It just feels…wrong.]
+It just feels... wrong.]

 [open-bracket]I don’t know,] Ana answered. [open-bracket]To me it feels, I guess kind of perfect.
 Does that make sense?]